STOP2/stop2-rpi/README.md

 Has no UI visible to the user, but can be connected to the vehicle's STOP button via the RPi IO pins.

+Requires the `RPi.GPIO` library when running on a Raspberry Pi.
+It is not included in `requirements.txt` as it cannot be installed on non-ARM devices.
+It should be installed by default on Raspbian.

 ## How to run

 - `pip install -r requirements.txt`